mortie/mortup-js/readme.md

 ## Legal

-All files in this directory belong to me, Martin Dørum Nygaard, and are licensed under the GNU General Public License v2.
+All files in this directory are licensed under the GNU General Public License v2.